-We visited Langkawi back in March 2105, and we fall in love.
+We visited Langkawi back in March 2105, and we fell in love.
 Nature is absolutely stunning!
-On the forests and mangroves you can find all shades of green.
-Beaches with a calm sea and soft white sand.
+You can find all shades of green in its forests and mangroves.
+Beaches have a calm sea and soft white sand.
 Not to mention the delicious variety of food.

-» Pre Race – Ironman Langkwi
+» Pre Race – Ironman Langkawi

 » The Race – Ironman Langkawi

-The race starts on November 12th, at 7:10 am.
-At 5:45am the transition area (T1) opens.
+The race starts at 7:00 am.
+At 5:45 am the transition area (T1) opens.

 Again a 2 laps course.
 This one is mainly flat and with a pristine landscape.
-You will finish the race on a palm fringed beach. 🙂
+You will finish the race on a palm-fringed beach. 🙂

-While living in Bangkok I have a swimming pool in my condo, the streets for running training were quite ok.
+While living in Bangkok I have a swimming pool in my condo, and the streets for running training were quite ok.
 Although to cycle was hard.
-The traffic is chaotic, from 6am to 11pm the cars and motorcycles take the roads.
+The traffic is chaotic, from 6 am to 11 pm the cars and motorcycles take the roads.

 How to get to Langkawi

 Langkawi is easily reached via Kuala Lumpur or Singapore airports.
-Low-cost companies such as Air Asia, Fire Fly and Tiger Air serves Langkawi Airport.
-Malaysia Airlines and Singapore Airlines also flies to Langkawi.
-To get the best fares on Skyscanner.
+Low-cost companies such as Air Asia, Fire Fly, and Tiger Air serve Langkawi Airport.
+Malaysia Airlines and Singapore Airlines also fly to Langkawi.
+Find the best fares on Skyscanner.

 Where to stay in Langkawi

 Since Langkawi hosts several international events such as Ironman Langkawi, Le Tour de Langkawi, LIMA and ISAF.
-There are plenty of options, and the hotels are used to handle special requests such as a place to storage your bike or help you to find a van to transport your luggage + sports equipment.
+There are plenty of options, and the hotels are used to handle special requests such as a place to store your bike or help you to find a van to transport your luggage + sports equipment.

-For Langkawi Ironman 2015 my choice is Berjaya Langkawi Resort.
-It is located less than 10 minutes from the start area.
-On our first visit to Langkawi we stayed in Berjaya and loved.
-The Chalet in the jungle are gorgeous.
-Five stars quality in the middle of the rain forest.
+For Langkawi Ironman 2015 my choice was Berjaya Langkawi Resort.
+It is located less than 10 minutes from the starting area.
+On our first visit to Langkawi, we stayed in Berjaya and loved it.
+The Chalet in the jungle is gorgeous.
+Five stars quality in the middle of the rainforest.
 If you want to splurge go for the Water Chalet.
 Literally on the sea!

 What to do in Langkawi

 There are a lot of things to do in Langkawi, Malaysia.
-Snorkeling and diving in transparent water full of life, boat tours in the mangroves, Skybridge, eagle watching, water sports, island hopping, explore the Night Market [try the Laksa soup!!!] and even some shopping since Langkawi is Duty-Free.
+Snorkeling and diving in transparent waters full of life, boat tours in the mangroves, Skybridge, eagle watching, water sports, island hopping, exploring the Night Market [try the Laksa soup!!!], and even some shopping since Langkawi is Duty-Free.